nanotech-empa/cp2k-spm-tools/README.md

 ### Installation

 The package requires an MPI implementation to be available on your system for `mpi4py`.
-You can install it:
+One option is `mpich`, which you can install with:

 - On Linux: through your package manager (e.g., `apt install mpich` or `yum install mpich`)
 - On macOS: through Homebrew (`brew install mpich`)
-- On Windows: through conda (`conda install -c conda-forge mpich`)
+- Or via conda, but then it's recommended to install it together with `mpi4py`: `conda install -c conda-forge mpi4py mpich`

 Then install the package with pip:

 ```bash
 pip install cp2k-spm-tools
 ```

 Or, for development:

 ```bash
 git clone https://github.com/nanotech-empa/cp2k-spm-tools.git
 cd cp2k-spm-tools